anveshas/estateapp/README.md

 ```
 The API server will start running on http://localhost:8800.

-3. Copy the src source code to a folder named client (there was a mistake while pushing the code from my side):
+3. Copy the src, public and rest all code(except for the vscode, api and socket) source code to a folder named client (there was a mistake while pushing the code from my side):

 ```bash
   cd client